lets-implement/common-lisp/articles/int-main.md

         lisp_object_handle allocate() {
             auto new_object = new T();
             lisp_object_handle retval = &new_object;

-            // the above assignment involves an atomic operation, so
-            // it is not possible for it to be reordered around the
-            // following push_back() call.

             allocated_objects.push_back(&new_object);

             return retval;
         }

     private:
-        thread_safe::boundary_slist<object*> allocated_objects;
+        std::list<object*> allocated_objects;
     };

 A simple `allocate` function is templated on a subtype of `lisp_object`.
-It merely allocates a `T` calling the default constructor, saves a handle and then adds it to the object list (order is important there for if we ever have a concurrent allocator!).
+It merely allocates a `T` calling the default constructor, saves a handle and then adds it to the object list.
 The object list will hold a pointer to every object allocated with that GC; then later when we implement the mark-and-sweep part, we'll use that list and some other things (like the stack, dynamic environment,